-In its closing argument, the Agency asked the forum to award Complainants \$75,000 each in emotional suffering damages stemming directly from the cake refusal, In addition, the Agency asked the forum to award damages to Complainants for emotional suffering they experienced as a result of the media and social media attention generated by the case from January 29, 2013, the date AK posted LBC's DOJ complaint on his Facebook page, up to the date of hearing.
-The Agency's theory of liability is that since Respondents brought the case to the media's attention and kept it there by repeatedly appearing in public to make statements deriding Complainants, it was foreseeable that this attention would negatively impact Complainants, making Respondents liable for any resultant emotional suffering experienced by Complainants.
-The Agency also argues that Respondents are liable for negative third party social media directed at Complainants because it was a foreseeable consequence of the media attention.
-Accordingly, the forum examines the evidence to determine the extent, if any, of Respondents' responsibility for the attention, then whether existing law supports this theory of liability
+In its closing argument, the Agency asked the forum to award Complainants \$75,000 each in emotional suffering damages stemming directly from the cake refusal, in addition, the Agency asked the forum to award damages to Complainants for emotional suffering they experienced as a result of the media and social media attention generated by the case from January 29, 2013, the date AK posted LBC's DOJ complaint on his Facebook page, up to the date of hearing.
+The Agency's theory of liability is that since Respondents brought the case to the media's attention and kept it there by repeatedly appearing in public to make statements deriding Complainants, it was foreseeable that this attention would negatively impact Complainants, making

-&lt;sup>55 LBC's intense and visceral display of emotions while testifying about her aunt's behavior made it clear that her aunt's behavior caused her extreme upset.
+55 LBC's intense and visceral display of emotions while testifying about her aunt's behavior made it clear that her aunt's behavior caused her extreme upset.

-&lt;sup>56 See footnote 51, supra.
+56 See footnote 51, supra.
 LBC testified in the past tense.